apocalyptech/pympristui/README.md

 # Changelog

+**v1.0.5** - June 15, 2021
+ - Bah, one more case where missing MPRIS tags would crash the app

 **v1.0.4** - June 9, 2021
  - Fixed a couple more cases where missing MPRIS tags would crash the app